afraz-khan/afraz-khan/README.md

 ## Hi there 👋

-I have been developing **serverless** ☁️ backends/ micro-services on AWS for more than a year.
-These days, learning, building and optimizing🛠 etl/ data 💽  pipelines with **Apache Spark**⭐️.
+I have been developing **serverless** ☁️ backends/ micro-services/ etl-pipelines on AWS for more than a year.
+These days, learning AWS infra migrations and managing/monitoring security on AWS.

 * I love to watch NBA and play basketball, Stephen Curry is my favourite ❤️ player.
 * I have passion for trucking 🚛 so i play sometimes _**euro truck simulator 2**_ on weekends.